openjdk/jdk/src/jdk.javadoc/share/man/javadoc.md

     ```

 <span id="option-docfilessubdirs">`-docfilessubdirs`</span>
-:   This option is no longer required as `javadoc` now recursively copies
+:   This option is no longer required and may be removed in a future release.
-    subdirectories of `doc-files` directories by default.
+    The `javadoc` tool now recursively copies subdirectories of `doc-files`
+    directories by default.
 Use the
     [`-excludedocfilessubdir`](#option-excludedocfilessubdir) option to
     restrict the subdirectories to be copied.